Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Enhancements"
 		{
-			// The Mutant Tank can only attack every time this many seconds passes.
+			// All Mutant Tank can only attack every time this many seconds passes.
 			// Note: Default attack interval is 2.0 seconds.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.